hannaharmon/polygon-playground/README.md

 </p>

 <br></br>
 **polygon playground** is a physics-based 2D interaction sandbox inspired by Boom Blox Bash Party.
 Built using modern C++ and OpenGL, it allows users to create, manipulate, and destroy polygon structures with a variety of tools.
+See the demo and more at [https://hannaharmon.github.io/polygon-playground/](https://hannaharmon.github.io/polygon-playground/).

 ## ⇨ features